-If approval is not received, the unopened tender will be held on the portal for Audit Purposes and recorded on the Tender Opening Form as part of the audit trail.
-Procurement will also inform the tenderer in writing that their tender has not been accepted, with the reason(s)
+If approval is not received, the unopened tender will be returned by Procurement to the supplier, and recorded on the Tender Opening Form as part of the audit trail.
+Procurement will also inform the tenderer in writing that their tender has not been accepted, with the reason(s) for its non-acceptance

-Any late tenders should be treated equally with regards to their acceptance or refusal.
+Any late tenders must all be treated equally with regards to their acceptance or refusal.